badabing2005/PixelFlasher/README.md

 ## DESCRIPTION

-As the name suggests this is an application to flash (update) Pixel™ phones (possibly all Google™ made phones/tablets, YMMV.)
+As the name suggests this is an application to flash (update) Pixel™ phones (possibly all Google™ made phones/tablets, **YMMV**.)
-PixelFlasher at its core is a UI layer (with bells and whistles) on top of adb / fastboot commands, hence many of its features can be used on non Pixel devices as well.
-(YMMV).
+PixelFlasher at its core is a UI layer (with bells and whistles) on top of adb / fastboot commands, hence many of its features can be used on non Pixel devices as well. (**YMMV**).
 The executables which can be found in [releases section](https://github.com/badabing2005/PixelFlasher/releases) is self contained and does not require Python™ to be installed on the system.

 The application has two modes, normal mode (basic) and advanced mode (expert).